devmoreir4/discord-music-bot/README.md

-# BeatKeeper Discord App
+# 🤖 BeatKeeper Discord App

-BeatKeeper is a Discord app focused on playing music from a local library, while also offering additional features and extra commands for server management and fun.
+**BeatKeeper** is a Discord application focused on playing music from a local library while also offering various extra commands for server management and fun features.

+## ✨ Features

+- **Local Music Playback:** Play music files stored locally in various formats.
+- **Queue Management:** View, add, remove, and manage the music queue.
+- **Playback Controls:** Commands for play, pause, resume, skip, stop, and volume adjustment.
+- **Extra Commands:** Additional functionalities for server administration and interactivity.

-## Installation & Setup
+## 🚀 Installation & Setup

 ### Prerequisites

 - [Node.js](https://nodejs.org/) v20.17.0 or higher.
-- [npm](https://www.npmjs.com/) (usually comes with Node.js).
 - **FFmpeg:** Required for audio processing and transcoding.
   - You can install FFmpeg globally or use the [ffmpeg-static](https://www.npmjs.com/package/ffmpeg-static) package.

 ### Installation Steps